• Buy From Us

 Furthermore, attraction to all genders does not imply attraction to everyone, a stigma that is exacerbated by some heterosexual people assuming that queer people are attracted to them regardless of their sexual orientation.

 Pansexuality does not imply equal attraction to all genders.
-The assumption that bisexuality and pansexuality can be attract anyone at any time stems from biphobia and homophobia.
+The assumption that bisexuality and pansexuality can attract anyone at any time stems from biphobia and homophobia.

 Signs of Pansexual